Updated January 20, 2019

 If the potential of turning one connection into multiple targeted connections is appealing, then LinkedIn is the place for you to be.

 LinkedIn is no longer a floundering social network hoping to find its place in the online space.
 Today, LinkedIn is your chance to network and engage within a professional atmosphere.
-Don’t believe me?

 Look at the most recent LinkedIn stats:

 - 590 million members in over 200 countries and territories.

 - Average time a user spends on LinkedIn is 17 minutes.

 - 39 million students and recent college graduates are on LinkedIn — the fastest growing demographic.

 Are you looking to make B2B connections or B2C?
 Either way, LinkedIn is the place to be.

 Not only can you connect with industry power players, but also offer potential clients the background information they need when making a decision between you and the competition.